Optimizing Transgender Care gameplay. Note: not final content.

 Embracing this tool and the visual novel format created some very useful design constraints for us.
 As a 2D, image-based engine, our visual presentation couldn’t be overly complicated so that we could invest energy in the user experience and writing.

-One of the roles I’m taking on with this project is our lead game designer.
+One of the roles I’m taking on with this project is that of our game designer.
 I’m running our user experience design (UX), game design, graphic design, and user interface (UI) efforts.
 For me, user experience design is the central driver of all of our work.
 In this case, we are treating our user journey map as our game design document.
 It incorporates our learning, technology, budget, and team constraints and implies the direction for everything else, from UX, to music, to character design, to UI, and so on.
-This is definitely an experiment, but because our whole team is comfortable with visual mapping tools like MURAL and FigJam, it seems to be working for the moment.
-Perhaps one day we can move away from linear design documents and use these spatial design maps for all of our projects.
-Below you can see the journey map for the main gameplay loop of OTGC.
+Below you can see the journey map for the main gameplay loop of TGD Care.

 Collaborative Interactive Story Writing